Tanvi1704/tanvi218docker/README.md

 The Backend Dockerfile contains the following instructions:

 - `FROM node:latest`
-  - Specifies the base image for the backend container as the latest version of the official Node.js Docker image.
+  - Defines the most recent official Node.js Docker image as the base image for the backend container.

 - `WORKDIR /app`
   - Sets the working directory within the container to `/app`.